redstone-finance/redstone-docs/docs/dapps/redstone-live-feeds.md

 ### `price`

-Delivers one lightweight aggregated tick.
+Delivers one lightweight aggregated tick which is median from quorum of signers.

 ```jsonc
 {